 The D.B.
-Reinhart Institute for Ethics in Leadership is partnering with IM Education to offer programming to address the need for more civics education and a greater focus of civic virtue in America.
+Reinhart Institute for Ethics in Leadership is partnering with IM Education to offer programming to address the need for more civics education and a greater focus on civic virtue in America.

-The first is a series of community classes that are free and open to the public.
-The next series will take place via zoom and in-person on the Viterbo University campus on June 7, June 8, and, June 10, 2021.
-The schedule is posted below.
-The classes will be led by Sam Scinta, founder and president of IM Education, associate lecturer in political science at the University of Wisconsin-La Crosse, and an adjunct instructor in the Servant Leadership program at Viterbo University.
-The popularity of the series of community classes (which were offered in February/March and again May) has been outstanding so we added the June series.
-Sign up today!
+Rebuilding American Civics is a series of community classes that are free and open to the public.
+Classes are led by Sam Scinta, founder and president of IM Education, associate lecturer in political science at the University of Wisconsin-La Crosse, and an adjunct instructor in the Servant Leadership program at Viterbo University.

-The other program is The Inspired Minds podcast, hosted by Sam Scinta and Rick Kyte.
-It features conversations with a wide variety of people from throughout the U.S. about restoring American civic virtue.
+In addition to Rebuilding American Civics, Sam Scinta and Rick Kyte host The Inspired Minds podcast.
+It features conversations with a variety of guests from throughout the U.S. about restoring American civic virtue.
 The podcast is available on Apple Podcasts and Spotify, as well as the IM Education website.

 Understanding the Supreme Court.
 Every year, the Supreme Court hands down influential decisions that shape American life.
 To many Americans, however, the work of the Court is opaque and not well understood.
 This session will explore the basics of the Supreme Court, how to read a Court decision, and why it is important for Americans to understand the workings of the judicial branch.